thelinmichael/spotify-web-api-node/README.md

   });
 ```

 Since the access token was set on the api object in the previous success callback, **it's going to be used in future calls**.
-As it was retrieved using the Authorization Code flow, it can also be refreshed unless it has expired.
+As it was retrieved using the Authorization Code flow, it can also be refreshed.

 ```javascript
 // clientId, clientSecret and refreshToken has been set on the api object previous to this call.